boxed/instar/README.md

 >
 > ORIGIN late 19th cent.: from Latin, literally ‘form, likeness’.

-Instar is a library to unify assoc, desocc and update-in into a coherent and easy to use whole, while also adding wildcard matching on paths.
+Instar is a library to unify assoc, dissoc and update-in into a coherent and easy to use whole, while also adding wildcard matching on paths.
 This creates a simple and powerful function for all transformations.

 ## Examples